anujagrawal699/vincent-van-gogh/README.md

-# _ly — Paint Your Perfect _
+# Weekendly — Paint Your Perfect weekend

 > *"I dream of painting and then I paint my dream."* — Vincent van Gogh

-Transform your _ planning into an art form. _ly is an interactive _ planner that helps you curate memorable Saturday-Sunday experiences, each painted with the beauty of Van Gogh's masterpieces.
+Transform your weekend planning into an art form.
+Weekendly is an interactive weekend planner that helps you curate memorable Saturday-Sunday experiences, each painted with the beauty of Van Gogh's masterpieces.

 ## Features

 **Core Experience**
-- **Activity Library** — Browse 24+ handpicked _ activities
+- **Activity Library** — Browse 24+ handpicked weekend activities
-- **Custom Activity** — Create your own _ activities
+- **Custom Activity** — Create your own weekend activities
 - **Visual Timeline** — Drag activities into morning, afternoon, evening, and night slots
 - **Van Gogh Themes** — Choose from 5 artistic moods, each featuring a different Van Gogh painting
 - **Auto-Save** — Your plans persist between sessions